ANASDAVOODTK/navaneethkm004/README.md

 ### <div align="center">I'm Navaneeth, a full-time full-stack freelance developer 👨‍💻 working remotely since 2018 🚀</div>

-- 🔭 I’m currently working on [LynX](https://lynxbot.gq).
+- 🔭 I’m currently working on a music app.

 - 🌱 I’m currently learning JavaScript and Java.

-- ❓ You can hire me as a developer for your Discord bots and websites.
+- ❓ I'm a dumb dev so don't ask me to do this and that.

 - ⚡ Fun fact: I open a lot of tabs in my browser so that my browser crashes every 10-15 mins.